 What CCPA personal information IS exempt under the GLBA provision?

 The answer to this question depends on how and why the information was collected.
 Here are some examples of information that likely is exempt:

 - Transaction and experience information: Information generated from consumer accounts and transactions with a financial services business likely is exempt from the CCPA for that business.

-- Joint products or services: Information collected by a financial services business and transferred to a second financial services business in the course of providing joint financial products or services likely is exempt for both financial services businesses, because both are engaged in providing a financial product or service to the same consumer.
+- Joint products or services: Information collected by a financial services business and transferred to a second financial services business while providing joint financial products or services likely is exempt for both businesses because both are engaged in providing a financial product or service to the same consumer.

 - Account website information: The GLBA explicitly applies to IP addresses and information collected through cookies when such information is obtained in connection with providing a financial product or service.
-GLBA 12 C.F.R. §1016.3(q)(2) Accordingly, such information collected through webpages or mobile apps that allow consumers to access their accounts or use financial products or services is exempt.
+GLBA 12 C.F.R. §1016.3(q)(2) Accordingly, information collected through webpages or mobile apps allowing consumers to access their accounts or use financial products or services is exempt.